 Federal Work Study Article Type: Quick and Dirty

 Should you generally avoid anything with the word "federal" in it?
 Probably.
-But Federal Work Study is great.
-By working on campus, you can help pay for your college education.
-Work Study is kind of like a grant you need to earn.
-If you are eligible for Work Study, the government gives money to your college to employ you.
-You get a campus job and a paycheck during the school year.
-Usually, students use the money they earn from Work Study to pay for College Costs like books, personal expenses, or travel to and from home.
+But federal work-study is great.
+Work-study is kind of like a grant you need to earn.
+If you're eligible for work-study, the government gives money to your college to employ you.
+It's a win-win.

 The federal work-study program is available if you:

 - are a part-time or full-time student at a college that takes part in the Federal Work-Study Program,

 - are a graduate, professional, or undergraduate student,

 - are a U.S. citizen, permanent resident, U.S. national, or someone who is qualified for federal funding (for example, a refugee or someone who has been granted asylum in the U.S.),

 - applied via the Free Application for Federal Student Aid (FAFSA) program.